 - Are you interested in the education of the children

 in this school?

-- Are you willing to stand for election for a 1 or 2 year term?
+- Are you willing to stand for election for a 2 year term?

 - Are you able to attend meetings on a regular basis?

 - Do you have ideas about how to involve parents and the community in the school?

 - Do you have experience, talents or skills that would help the work of the council?